-If we are unable to establish sales and marketing capabilities or fail to enter into agreements with third parties to market and sell any products we may successfully develop, we may not be able to effectively market and sell any such products and generate product revenue.
+If we or our U.S. Distributor are unable to establish sales and marketing capabilities or fail to enter into agreements with third parties to market and sell any products we may successfully develop, we may not be able to effectively market and sell any such products and generate product revenue.

-We do not currently have the infrastructure for the sales, marketing and distribution of any of our product candidates, and must build this infrastructure or make arrangements with third parties to perform these functions in order to commercialize any products that we may successfully develop.
-The establishment and development of a sales force, either by us or jointly with a development partner, or the establishment of a contract sales force to market any products we may develop will be expensive and time-consuming and could delay any product launch.
+In October 2022, we entered into a distribution agreement covering the U.S. pursuant to which, among other things, the distributor is to assist us in setting up a distribution network in the U.S. The establishment and development of a sales force, either by us or jointly with distributor, or the establishment of a contract sales force to market any products we may develop will be expensive and time-consuming and could delay any product launch.
 If we, or our development partners, are unable to establish sales and marketing capability or any other non-technical capabilities necessary to commercialize any products we may successfully develop, we will need to contract with third parties to market and sell such products.
 We may not be able to establish arrangements with third-parties on acceptable terms, if at all.